 I’m working on a number of side projects, indie apps, and open source projects.
 I want to highlight a few of them here and link out to others.
 If you are looking for a more formal resume, you can find that here.

 You can find my indie iOS and macOS apps at Hexed Bits.
-Most were personal projects, some were for clients.
-As I continue to develop and release new apps, you will find them here.
+As I continue to develop and release new apps, you will find them there.

 I started the Swift Weekly Brief newsletter in December 2015, and was the primary author until January 2018 before handing it off to the community.
 Since, Bas Broek has kindly taken over as the primary author.